wp-plugins/social-stickers/readme.txt

 == Changelog ==

 = 1.1 =
-* [Fix] Fixed a bug that caused stickers to replicate when some actions were triggered (if updating, please delete all the data first and reactivate the plugin)
+* [Fix] Fixed a bug that caused stickers to replicate when some actions were triggered

 = 1.0 =
 * Initial version.

+== Upgrade Notice ==

+= 1.1 =
+This upgrade fixes a bug that could duplicate your social entries.
+Please delete all the data, disable the plugin and reactivate it.

 == Making your own theme ==